Presidency of Joseph Estrada: PCSO funding controversy

 The Philippine Center for Investigative Journalism has reported that there are 66 corporate records wherein Estrada, his wife, mistresses and children are listed as incorporators or board members.
 Thirty-one of these companies were set up during Estrada's vice-presidential tenure and one when he assumed the presidency.
 Based on the 1998 and 1999 financial statements, 14 of the 66 companies have assets of over ₱600 million.

 On October 15, 1998, First Lady Loi Ejercito, registered with the Securities and Exchange Commission her private foundation—the Partnership for the Poor Foundation, Inc.—which provides relief and livelihood to the poor.
 A few months after its incorporation, the foundation received ₱100 million from the Philippine Charity Sweepstakes Office (PCSO) as donation.
 The donation far exceeded the PCSO's combined donation of ₱65 million to regular beneficiaries like orphanages and hospitals.
 The complainants consider this a conflict-of-interest.
 The donation of government funds to the private foundation of the First Lady was also found to have been delivered to their legal residence in San Juan, Metro Manila.

 Midnight Cabinet

 Estrada was reported by his Chief of Staff Aprodicio Laquian to have allegedly spent long hours drinking with shady characters as well as "midnight drinking sessions" with some of his cabinet members during meetings.
-Members of the so-called midnight cabinet included Ilocos Sur Governor Chavit Singson, Caloocan Representatitve Luis 'Baby' Asistio, and BW Resources Corp. head Dante Tan.
+Members of the so-called midnight cabinet included Ilocos Sur Governor Chavit Singson, Caloocan Representative Luis 'Baby' Asistio, and BW Resources Corp. head Dante Tan.